przemek83/volbx/README.md

 ```
 3) Copy .php file to hosting.
 4) Create folder `current` in directory where .php file is located.
-5) Add new/other version of Volbx and/or updater in `current` directory.
+5) Add a new/other version of Volbx and/or updater in the `current` directory.
-6) Change code of `Networking` namespace in Volbx to point to proper address.
+6) Change the code of the `Networking` namespace in Volbx to point to the proper address.
 Look for
 `QNetworkRequest Networking::getCurrentVersionRequest()`
 and
 `QNetworkRequest Networking::getDownloadFileRequest(const QString& file)`
 7) Compile `VersionChecker` and run it.
-8) Application should connect to given address and download content of `current` folder.
+8) The application should connect to the given address and download the content of the `current` folder.

 **Remarks**:
 - Updater is doing correctness checks using file sizes.
 Checksums should be used instead.
-- When I've created VersionChecker I've decided to use the simplest known by me solution.
+- When I've created VersionChecker I've decided to use the simplest known solution.
 I do not know if it is safe and 'proper' enough, but it worked for me.
-I'm not web developer ;)
+I'm not a web developer ;)
 - Windows needs admin rights (as of ~2012) to execute files having in name strings like "update", "install" or "setup".
-I've picked name `VersionChecker` to work around that problem.
+I've picked the name `VersionChecker` to work around that problem.
-- On Windows OS, updater cannot overwrite file which are being used (as of ~2012).
+- On Windows OS, the updater cannot overwrite files that are being used (as of ~2012).
 There is a special mechanism in place for replacing used/locked files:
     * close Volbx,
     * run updater,
     * download files,